Written By Jennifer Raskin And Kevin Kerfoot / Reviewed By Ray Spotts

 Practice good oral hygiene techniques

 Hopefully, you brush your teeth twice a day and floss too.
 But it’s not just being good to your teeth.
-You should brush your tongue as well to clear off bacteria and debris.
+You should brush your tongue as well to clear off germs and debris.
 A good rinse with an all-natural, alcohol-free mouthwash can help too.
-Use pure botanical ingredients – like OraMD tooth oil - to kill the bad bacteria that lead to oral health problems.
+Use pure botanical ingredients – like OraMD tooth oil - to kill the bad germs that lead to oral health problems.

 Anti-fungal medication and oral thrush tablets

 Candidiasis in the mouth, throat, or esophagus is usually treated with antifungal medicine - the treatment for mild to moderate infections in the mouth or throat.
 It is usually an antifungal medicine applied to the inside of the mouth for seven to 14 days.
 These medications include clotrimazole, miconazole, or nystatin.

 The best treatment is self-care including improved hygiene and dietary supplements.
 In severe situations, a prescription anti-fungal medication may need to be prescribed by your doctor or dentist.

 A specially-formulated thrush tablet can help balance natural oral germs levels.
 For more severe or persistent infections, tablets or capsules are also available - after having consulted with your doctor - and are typically taken once daily.